 Saving file contents to a variable🔗

-Trailing newlines and ASCII NUL characters will be lost if you wish to save contents of a file as bash variables using var=$(< filename) command.
-See stackoverflow: pitfalls of reading file into shell variable for details.
+Trailing newlines and ASCII NUL characters will be lost if you wish to save contents of a file as bash variables using the var=$(< filename) command.
+See stackoverflow: pitfalls of reading file into shell variable for more details.

 $ printf '\na\0b\n123\n\n\n\n\n\n\n\n' > t1